History and Change

 Tzina leads me into the room, leaving Shazira outside.

-But I pass through the opening with only a slight tingling in my hands.
+I hesitate at the opening, remembering the pain, but I pass through with only a slight tingling in my hands.

 The ceiling, walls, and floor are all covered with padding, except for the windows and the spaces where the vines grow,